-For a person who is not a developer, the phrase “open source code” means nothing specific.
-But for IT specialists who work with this code, it means the freedom to adapt the system to their needs.
-The thing is that open-source software has its source code publicly available, which allows users to add new functions to the program, fix bag, and modify the software the way they want.
+For someone who isn't a developer, the phrase “open source code” may mean nothing.
+But for IT specialists who work with code, it means the freedom to adapt the system to their needs.
+Open-source software has its source code publicly available, which allows users to add new functions to the program, fix bugs, and modify the software the way they want.

 The only shortcoming of a CRM with open code is that you’ll need a team of programmers to maintain the system and some time to set it up.
-However, it’s worth the candle as the functionality may be extended to an unlimited number of features, and the subscription cost is much lower than the one of ready-to-go CRMs.
-Don’t forget to make sure a CRM provides you with an active community where developers can discuss their issues and look for solutions.
+It’s worth it though, as the functionality may extend to an unlimited number of features, and the subscription cost is much lower than that of ready-to-go CRMs.
+Don’t forget to make sure that a CRM provides you with an active community where developers can discuss their issues and look for solutions.

-For those businesses that don’t want to have anything to do with software developers but have all the functionality out of the box, a proprietary customer relationship management system would be a better choice.
+For those businesses that don’t want anything to do with software developers and would rather have all the functionality out of the box, a proprietary customer relationship management system would be a better choice.

 This set of functions and programming protocols refers to backend development and is a variation of open source code.
 API stands for application programming interface and allows programmers to set up and integrate any program with your CRM.
-It enables the integration with various apps and sharing data between them and the system.
-API also makes it possible to synchronize the data and replicate it in every application.
+It enables integration with various apps, sharing data between them and the system.
+APIs also makes it possible to synchronize and replicate data across every application.

-With most businesses using Gmail or Outlook for mailing with their customers, the integration with Google Workspace (former G-Suite) and Microsoft apps is available by default in almost every CRM.
-But if you need extra business or accounting software that is not included in the subscription plans, API use will resolve the issue.
+Since most businesses use Gmail or Outlook to connect with customers, integration with Google Workspace (formerly G-Suite) and Microsoft apps is available by default in almost every CRM.
+If, however, you need extra business or accounting software that's not included in the subscription plans, APIs are a great solution to this issue.

-This requirement has become crucial after the implementation of the General Data Protection Regulation in 2018.
-Despite the European origin of this regulation, it applies to businesses both within and outside the EU.
-From now on, every company is obliged to use only CRMs that ensure the safety and privacy of customers’ personal data.
+GDPR compliance has become crucial since the implementation of the General Data Protection Regulation in 2018.
+Despite its European origins , this regulation applies to businesses both within and outside the EU.
+From now on, every company is obliged to only use CRMs that ensure the safety and privacy of customers’ personal data.

 The processing and storage of such data must be carried out with the help of encryption and anti-hacking tools.
-A CRM vendor also needs to release updates regularly to provide better security of a system.
-Besides, customers must give you consent for the processing of their personal information, and they can request you to delete their data at any time.
-For more information on GDPR and CRM, click here.
+A CRM vendor also needs to release updates regularly to provide better security.
+Additionally, customers must give you consent in order to process their personal information and they can ask you to delete their data at any time.
+For more information on GDPR and CRMs, click here.

-The best customer relationship management software is one that covers all of your needs both functionally and technically.
-Therefore, identifying the functional and technical requirements for CRM software is the key to the right choice of a CRM system.
+The best CRM software is one that covers all of your technical and functional needs.
+Therefore, identifying the functional and technical features of a CRM is key when choosing one for your business.

-Take your time to compile the list of tools and features you need, and then search for the best offer.
-If you are lucky, you’ll find the system with a reasonable price tag.
+Take your time to compile the list of tools and features you need and then research the best offer.
+If you're lucky, you’ll find one with a reasonable price tag.

-A small tip.
-Don’t forget to try a CRM before purchasing it and check it for ease of use.
-We didn’t include this criterion to our requirements, as it doesn’t belong to either functional or technical ones.
-But the importance of this feature is hard to overestimate.
+Small tip: Don’t forget to try a CRM before purchasing it in order to check for ease of use.
+We didn’t include that in this article, as it doesn’t belong to either functional or technical ones.
+But, taking your CRM for a test drive can be a game changer.